CVS Health: Subsidiaries and assets

+Aetna

+Aetna Inc. is an American managed health care company that sells traditional and consumer directed health care insurance and related services, such as medical, pharmaceutical, dental, behavioral health, long-term care, and disability plans, primarily through employer-paid (fully or partly) insurance and benefit programs, and through Medicare.

 CVS Pharmacy

 CVS Pharmacy is one of the largest retail pharmacy chains in the United States, with 9,600 stores located in all 50 states, the District of Columbia, and Puerto Rico, operating primarily under the CVS Pharmacy, CVS, Longs Drugs, Navarro Discount Pharmacy and Drogaria Onofre names.
 CVS Pharmacy fills more than one of every five prescriptions in the United States, and 85% of U.S. population lives within 10 miles of a CVS Pharmacy.
 The ExtraCare loyalty program boasts over 70 million cardholders, making it the largest retail loyalty program in the country.

 MinuteClinic

 MinuteClinic retail medical clinics operate inside CVS Pharmacy locations within the United States.
 It is the largest walk-in medical clinic in the United States, with over 1,100 locations in 33 states and the District of Columbia.
 More than 50 percent of the U.S. population now lives within 10 miles of a MinuteClinic.